amaryah-halo/amaryahhalo/README.md

-- 👋 Hi, I’m @amaryahhalo
+- 👋 Hi, I’m Amaryah Halo
 - 👀 I’m interested in data science and analytics
 - 🌱 I’m currently learning computer science and political science at Victoria University of Wellington